 This article was first published in my travel blog, Erudite Traveller, in 2017.
 While doing my research for the Turkmenistan leg of my Silk Road trip, I stumbled upon the existence of the Akhal Teke horse.
 The Akhal Teke – also called Golden Horses and Celestial Horses – belong to the world’s most ancient existing horse breed.
 For 3,000 years the Teke tribe living in Turkmenistan’s Akhal region selectively bred these horses, keeping the horses’ ancestry by oral tradition.
-Akhal Teke horses are famous for their endurance, intelligence, beauty, and the metallic sheen their coats reflect when hit by sunlight.
+Sun touching the Akhal Teke’s coat.
+Image from Wikipedia taken by a much better photographer than me.
+Akhal Teke horses are

 A few months ago, I opened a TD Ameritrade account to invest in US index funds because I believe this would help me achieve my financial goals faster.
 I have my been buying Vanguard ETFs regularly since and plan to hold these investments for a long time.
 I’m also glad to say that my TD Ameritrade post received a lot of feedback from my readers and some of you were able to successfully open accounts while some were not due to restrictions set by the government of your country of residence.
 After sharing with you how to open an online